xiaoyang-sde/knowledge-base/docs/crafting-interpreters/01-introduction.md

 ### Middle End

 - Intermediate Representation: The code is stored in an **intermediate representation** that is not tied to either the source or the destination forms.
-The intermediate representation enables the compiler to support multiple source languages (e.g. Pascal, C, Fortan) and target different platforms (e.g. x86, ARM).
+The intermediate representation enables the compiler to support multiple source languages (e.g. Pascal, C, Fortran) and target different platforms (e.g. x86, ARM).

 - Optimization: The optimizer swaps the user program with a different one that has the same semantics but more efficient.